Welcome to our "EweTube" channel

 Meet our roommates

-Say hello to our new roommates at our E.W.
+Say hello to our roommates at our E.W.
 Brown solar facility!
 A flock of Shetland and Katahdin sheep from nearby Shaker Village of Pleasant Hill are hard at work keeping the vegetation in check at Kentucky’s largest universal solar facility, located in Mercer County.

 All-natural lawn mowers